Manually Create Coverage Badges Using GitHub Actions

 Options:

-, which is the directory containing the coverage report and badges. - The
+- The publish_diris set to./coverage, which is the directory containing the coverage report and badges.

-option is set to true to allow empty commits if there are no changes in the coverage artifacts. - The
+- The allow_empty_commitoption is set to true to allow empty commits if there are no changes in the coverage artifacts.

 ##Step 4: Add Badge to README